Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Problem Statement

 \subsection{Policy Importance Sampling}

-To control the existing system with a good policy while simultaneously enabling exploration of the policy space, we are interested in a policy importance sampling (IS) method.
-Given a dataset generated by behavioral policy $\pi$, the goal of policy IS is to estimate the sample return had the trajectories instead been produced by target policy $\phi$.
-In this way, the system can always be controlled with a behavioral policy known to produce good value while facilitating evaluation of alternate policies.
-In this section, we briefly recap standard policy IS and introduce prior work on adapting it for the dropout evaluation scenario.
+\bluetoo{To safely control the existing system while simultaneously enabling exploration of the policy space, we are interested in a policy IS method.
+Given a dataset of trajectories generated by some policy $\pi$, the goal of policy IS is to estimate the dataset's sample return had the trajectories instead been produced by a different policy $\phi$.
+In this way, the system can be controlled with a policy that produces good value while facilitating evaluation of alternate policies.
+Next, we recap standard policy IS and introduce prior work on dropout evaluation. }

 The sample return of a trajectory with horizon length $H$ beginning at $x_0 = x$ is defined as,